eventbrite/Casper-API-Tools/README.md

 The Casper API CLI has been tested on the following combinations:

-- Python 2.7.10 with Mac OS X El Capitan and macOS Sierra
+- Python 2.7.10 with Mac OS X El Capitan and macOS Sierra.
-- Python 2.7.5 with Mac OS X Mavericks
+- Python 2.7.5 with Mac OS X Mavericks.

 It also leverages specific Python libraries.